omid/omid.github.io/themes/noise/README.md

   - googleplus - Google Plus account
   - rss - RSS subscription link, learn more in [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed)
 - fancybox - Enable [Fancybox](http://fancyapps.com/fancybox/)
+- infinite_scroll - Enable infinite scroll on index page
+- show_toc - To show ToC if no `toc:` is specified in post
+- toc_words - The words to show in the TOC line
 - duoshuo - [Duoshuo](http://duoshuo.com) shortname
 - disqus - [Disqus](https://disqus.com) shortname
 - google_analytics - Google Analytics Tracking Code
-- google_adsense_page_level_ads: - Google Adsense Page Level Ads Code
+- google_adsense_page_level_ads - Google Adsense Page Level Ads Code

 If you want to contain this theme only as a submodule, then you may be unwilling to keep all configuration inside theme